 The Company drilled two relatively deep reverse-circulation holes in July 2019 for a total of 878 meters.
 Results from the drilling clarified the structural setting, confirming a series of thrust faults that lie beneath float of Horse Canyon formation on the eastern edge of the property.
 The thrusts dip westward and three of the thrust plates repeat the contact between Horse Canyon and Wenban host rocks.
 Float samples in the area of the drilling contain up to 100ppb gold and both drill holes intersected thick zones of anomalous gold values of 20 to 235ppb Au, along with anomalous pathfinder elements and base metals.
-The Company is evaluating possible geophysical work to further define drill targets and is considering potential joint-venture involvement in the next phase of work.
+Similar Au and pathfinder elements and base metals occur in limited drilling of less favorable host rocks on the HC claim, indicating a large gold-bearing hydrothermal system exists and suggesting significant Carlin-type gold deposits might be discovered.